 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-kidney transplant evaluation is complete, you are placed on the kidney transplant waiting list.
-When a kidney becomes available, you will receive a call from a Multi-Organ Transplant Coordinator (MOTC).
+liver transplant evaluation is complete, you are placed on the liver transplant waiting list.
+When a liver becomes available, you will receive a call from a Transplant Coordinator.

 The call for a transplant may come at any time of the day or night.

-The MOTC on-call will ask you a few questions:
+The transplant coordinator on-call will ask you a few questions:

 In some cases, you may be called in as a back-up.
-This happens when there is a chance that the primary person will not receive the kidney.
-Whenever possible, we will try to have you stay at home during this waiting period.
-If tests show that the primary person on the list is not a good match, then you, as the back-up, will be given the kidney.
+This happens when there is a chance that the primary person will not receive the liver.
+Whenever possible, we will try to have you stay at home during this waiting period for the final decision.
+If tests show that the primary person on the list is not a good match, then you, as the back-up will be offered the liver.